Propagation of Gravitational Waves in Einstein--Gauss-Bonnet Gravity for Cosmological and Spherically Symmetric Spacetimes: Scalar--Einstein-Gauss-Bonnet gravity

 which can be solved as,

 The above expression can be valid as long as $H'(N)<0$, which corresponds to the case that the effective equation of state parameter, which is defined by,

 is greater than $-1$.
-In the late Universe, the Hubble rate goes to a constant, that is, the spacetime becomes an asymptotically de Sitter spacetime.
+Compared with the past Universe, in the late Universe, the Hubble rate $H$ goes to a constant, and we expect that $H$ become asymptotically constant in the future, that is, the spacetime becomes an asymptotically de Sitter spacetime.
 This feature indicates that if the scalar field $\phi$ goes to a constant in the late Universe, the condition (\ref{p2A2}) is satisfied.
 This is natural because $\xi$ is a function of $\phi$, if $\phi$ goes to a constant, $\xi=\xi(\phi)$ becomes a constant as long as $\xi$ is not a singular function.

 For example, we may assume,

 Here $\xi_0$ and $\xi_1$ are constants and we assume $\xi_1$ is positive.
 Then $\xi$ rapidly goes to a constant $\xi\to \xi_0$ when $N$ becomes large.
 And therefore, the Einstein-Gauss-Bonnet gravity transits to the standard scalar-tensor theory.
 The cosmic time of the transition can be adjusted by fine-tuning the parameter $\xi_1$.
 For example, if we choose $1/\xi_1 \lesssim 60$, $\xi(\phi)$ becomes almost constant in the epoch of the reheating.
 Eq.~(\ref{SEGB10}) indicates that,